Michael-Burton1/Mar-project5/README.md

 ## Setup/Instalation Requirements

 1. Open terminal
 2. input these commands into command line:

 * cd desktop
 * git clone https://github.com/Michael-Burton1/Mar-project5.git
+* cd Mar-project5
 * code .
+* npm install
+* npm run build

+This should install the webpack and any other dependancies you need to use this project.

 ### To view project in browser you can:

-* right click the index.htnl file and open in live browser.
+* run $npm run start
+This will open a live server for you to view the project.

 ## Known Bugs